savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 #### Grouping elements

 Something you will likely find yourself doing very regularly is grouping elements.
 As it is rather complicated to get started with, we will explain the basics.
-As said earlier, there are different ways of doing so, each corresponding to an [```AccessibilityChildBehavior```](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior):
+As said earlier, there are different ways of doing so, each corresponding to a case of the [```AccessibilityChildBehavior```](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior) enum:

 ```swift
 var body: some View {